Lemon-Juiced/Lemonic/README.md

 ### To Do
 - Implementations for many features.
+- C "interoperability", or an ability to execute C code as a String or File from within Lemonic.

 ## Contribution, Bugs, & Suggestions
 If you would like to contribute to this project, please follow these steps: